 - Minimising risk

-Informed consent is a process by which the risks, benefits, and expectations of an research project are disclosed to a participant in order for them to make an informed decision about whether to participate in a clinical trial.
-Broadly, this requires competence, voluntariness (autonomy and lack of coercion), and consent, as well as full comprehension of the risks, burdens, and benefits.5
+Informed consent is a process by which the risks, benefits, and expectations of a research project are disclosed to a participant in order for them to make an informed decision about whether to participate.
+Broadly, this requires competence, autonomy (voluntary and lacking coercion), and consent, as well as full comprehension of the risks, burdens, and benefits.4

 Specifically, informed consent includes three key components:2

-- Information - there should be adequate disclosure of information enabling the patient or subject to make an informed choice.
+- Information - there should be adequate disclosure of information regarding risks, burdens and benefits, enabling the patient or subject to make an informed choice.

-- Understanding - the individual should have the ability to understand what he or she is told and to make a reasoned choice based on that information.
+- Understanding - the individual should have the ability to understand what he or she is told and to make a reasoned choice based on that information (capacity).

-- Consent - there should be a voluntary decision or agreement on the part of a capable person.
+- Voluntariness - there should be a voluntary decision or agreement on the part of a capable person.